Beauty is Spirit’s reflection in the swirling waters of the universe.

 A Call to Care:

-• When we appreciate balance in an ecosystem, maybe it inspires more balance in our lives.
+• When we appreciate balance in an ecosystem, it may inspire a greater sense of balance in our own lives.

-• When we’re moved by creative expression, perhaps it nudges our creative spirit.
+• When we’re moved by creative expression, it may nudge our innovative spirit.

 This shifts the focus from passive observation to active participation.